-Fortunately, these appreciative newcomers, as well as long time residents, recognized and valued the varied historic architecture found throughout nearly all of the city, with the area of most dense concentration being in the East End Historic District.
+Fortunately, in recent decades appreciative newcomers, as well as long time residents, recognized and valued the varied historic architecture found throughout nearly all of the city, with the area of most dense concentration being in the East End Historic District.

 Official Map of the East End Historic District of Newburgh, N.Y.
 1985.
 The recent rezoning is not reflected yet.

 Spanning 445 acres, this East End Historic District of Newburgh has been a part of the National Register of Historic Places since 1985.

 In fact, this area is home to the city’s oldest building: Jonathan Hasbrouck’s 1750 stone house the site of Washington’s Headquarters.

 Hasbrouck House is the nation’s first publicly-owned historic site.
 Located on Liberty Street (in Washington’s Day, King’s Highway) and overlooking the Hudson River, it is open to the public year-round for tours.

 Those with an interest in pre-Civil War architecture can discover literally hundreds of buildings in the East End that have been standing since at least the mid 19th century